I. Introduction to European Studies

 III.
 Four elective courses

-Any course cross-listed with European Studies meets this requirement.
+Any course dual-listed or cross-listed with European Studies meets this requirement.
 Most courses offered on European study abroad programs are included.
 To ensure breadth, students may count no more than two courses from a single department for the minor.
 To find all European Studies courses on APR2, please uncheck 'European Studies’ in subjects and filter by ‘European Studies’ under Course Levels.

 For a list of relevant courses, see Course Offerings.